ep2247/PUI2017_ep2247/HW9_ep2247/review_for_zz1749.md

 you cover topics related but please read the instruction carefully so as to not to loose points for silly reasons!

+You missed: labels are way too small, legend on top of points (lagend also not strictly necessary, and the default 3-points for the legend is extra confusing cause it sits on top of a region where there are points)

 8/10